sws2apps/organized-app/LOCAL_ENVIRONMENT_SETUP.md

 _Finally, our last dependency for this initial setup is Java.
 We specifically need the OpenJDK version, as it’s required by the Firebase Emulators._

 1. Go to the [OpenJDK download page](https://www.oracle.com/java/technologies/downloads/) and select the version you prefer.
-As of now, versions 21 and 17 are available.
-We'll choose version 21 in this guide, but version 17 will work equally well, as Firebase Emulators need at least version 11.
+As of now, versions 23 and 21 are available.
+We'll choose version 23 in this guide, but version 21 will work equally well, as Firebase Emulators need at least version 11.
-2. Now, proceed to download OpenJDK, version 21.
+2. Now, proceed to download OpenJDK, version 23.
 3. Let's go ahead with the installation using the default options.

 ### Double-check all dependencies